-For the first-time access, you need to activate the device by setting an admin password.
+For the first-time access, you have to set an admin password to activate your device.
 No operation is allowed before activation.
-You can also activate the device via web Browser, SADP or client software.
+You can also activate the device via web browser, SADP or client software.

 1. Enter the admin password twice.